1806 Birgu polverista explosion

-On 18 July 1806, approximately 40000 lbs of gunpowder stored in a magazine (polverista) in Birgu, Malta, accidentally detonated.
-The explosion killed approximately 200 people, including British and Maltese military personnel, and Maltese civilians from Birgu.
+On 18 July 1806, approximately 40000 lbs of gunpowder stored in a magazine (polverista) in Birgu, Malta, mistakenly detonated.
+The explosion killed an estimated 200 people, including British and Maltese military personnel, and Maltese civilians from Birgu.
 Parts of the city's fortifications, some naval stores, and many houses were destroyed.
 The accident was found to be the result of negligence while transferring shells from the magazine.

 Background

 In the 18th and early 19th centuries, the main gunpowder store in Birgu was located in a casemate within the city walls, close to the Porta Marina.
 This was an improvised measure; the casemate was not intended to be used as a gunpowder magazine, but such practice was common at the time.
 Gunpowder was also stored in casemates at other locations, such as Fort St. Angelo, Fort Ricasoli, and Mdina.
 The Birgu magazine was located close to civilian housing, and the residents had complained about the dangers before the explosion.
 Preparations had been made to find alternative sites but nothing had been done; the storerooms that were meant to store gunpowder were being used as barracks or military hospitals.

 The 1806 explosion was not the first time that a gunpowder disaster occurred in Malta.
 On 12 September 1634, a gunpowder factory in Valletta blew up, killing 22 people and causing severe damage to the Church of the Jesuits and the nearby college.
 In 1662, gunpowder that was stored in an echaugette on one of Valletta's counterguards exploded after being hit by lightning, but there were no casualties.